adugast/seashell/README.md

 ## Program Description:

-Seashell can read and execute user commands like:
+Seashell can read and execute user commands like:</br>
 "/bin/ls"</br>
 "ls"</br>
 "ls -l -a"</br>